oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h4>Hiring Children</h4>

 You can hire your own **children** and get a deduction for their wages.
 The children themselves are not liable for federal income tax or payroll tax.

  The children must be under 18 and make a maximum of $6, 350(maximum subject to change from year to year) to exempt them from paying taxes.

 The children of course have to actually be doing work related to your business.
-IF you pay the children above the maximum, the children would have to file W-4s  and you will have to file W-2 and W-3 payroll forms at the end of the year.
+If you pay the children above the maximum, the children would have to file W-4s  and you will have to file W-2 and W-3 payroll forms at the end of the year.

  However, the children do not need to pay the Social Security and Medicare tax and you don’t have to pay payroll tax.

 See IRS Publication 15, [Employer’s Tax Guide](https://www.irs.gov/pub/irs-pdf/p15.pdf) for more information.

 <h4>Bank Charges</h4>

 **Bank charges**, **services**, **ATM fees**, **penalties**, **check writing fees**, **check printing fees**, and **credit card fees** are deductible.

  Specifically, you can deduct the **interest cost of credit cards** For any purchases made using the ATM, you can deduct the ATM fees from your gross income.

 <h4>Other Fees</h4>

 If you hired a freelance web developer to build a website for you, you can deduct that fee from your gross income under <b>commission and fees</b>.

 This applies to other freelancers and independent contractors.

 <h4>Software</h4>